hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

         --clusters=wice --time=01:00:00 --partition=gpu --gpu_cmode=shared \
         --pty /bin/bash -l

-A few notes on this features:
+A few notes on this feature:

 * To check the behaviour is as expected, execute ``nvidia-smi`` in your job.
 * Runs with GPUs on multiple nodes are not supported.
 Contact the helpdesk if